 Editor’s note: The following, commemorating the 100th anniversary of the apparitions at Fatima, is Part III of a four-part series by Jonathan and Clara Fleischmann.
 Parts I and II were originally published by Missio Immaculatae Magazine and are edited and reprinted here with the authors’ permission.
-Read Part I and Part II.
+Read Part I, Part II, and Part IV.

 Visits from Jesus and Mary

 On December 2, 1940, Lucia wrote to Pope Pius XII:

 I come, Most Holy Father, to renew a request that has already been brought to you several times.
 The request, Most Holy Father, is from our Lord and our good Mother in Heaven.

 In 1917, in the portion of the apparitions that we have designated “the secret”, the Blessed Virgin revealed the end of the war that was then afflicting Europe, and predicted another forthcoming, saying that to prevent it She would come and ask the consecration of Russia to Her Immaculate Heart as well as the Communion of reparation on the first Saturday. …

 Most Holy Father, this remained a secret until 1926 according to the express will of our Lady.
 Then, in a revelation She asked that the Communion of reparation on the first Saturdays of five consecutive months be propagated throughout the world, with its conditions of doing the following with the same purpose; going to confession, meditating for a quarter of an hour on the mysteries of the Rosary and saying the Rosary with the aim of making reparation for the insults, sacrileges and indifferences committed against Her Immaculate Heart. …